-The purpose of this study was to determine the contribution of gamification, artificial intelligence and data analysis tools to the development of the use of digitalization in VET education.
-With the sudden outbreak of Covid-19, face-to-face education has been disrupted in many countries as well as it is in partner countries; Türkiye, Romania and Spain.
-It is necessary to benefit from the advantages and opportunities of Information Technologies, web tools in distance education, and virtual education without the need for pandemics and natural disasters.
+Distance education, virtual classes and various web tools have been used efficiently by teachers especially since 2000s.
+With the sudden outbreak of Covid-19, face-to-face education has been disrupted in many countries as well as it is in the partner countries, Türkiye, Romania and Spain.
+During the Covid-19 pandemic period, being not able to organize or attend at face-to-face education has been challenging for teachers and students.
+Information technologies have been serving people for a long time, but Education Systems have not integrated the benefits of digitalized education into the system.
+And the pandemic has exposed this situation.
+It is necessary to benefit from the advantages and opportunities of Information Technologies, web tools in distance education, virtual education without the need for pandemics and natural disasters.